Yu-Liu666/Cinema_Online_Tickets/README.md

 1. You can open command line in .\Software(Source code)
 or you can open command line and then input:  cd "the location of current folder\Software(Source code)"

-2.Then you should input: mkdir bin
+2. Then you should input: mkdir bin
 All .class files will be stored in bin.

 3. Then you should input: javac -d bin/ src/com/code/javabean/*.java src/com/code/dom/*.java src/com/code/gui/*.java